danielnehrig/nvim/Readme.md

 Font:

-- Nerd Font any Monospaced One (if not monospaced the dashboard logo will not work)
+_Nerd Font any Monospaced One (if not monospaced the dashboard logo will not work)_ __i use FiraCode Nerd Font Mono for regular and bold and VictorMono Nerd Font for italics__

 _Package managers:_